JACKI LYDEN, HOST:

 It's WEEKENDS on ALL THINGS CONSIDERED from NPR News.
 I'm Jacki Lyden.

-LYDEN: That's President Obama speaking to the nation in his weekly radio address.
-James Fallows of The Atlantic joins us, as he does most Saturdays.
-Hello there, Jim.
+LYDEN: That was President Obama from this morning's radio and Internet address and North Dakota Senator John Hoeven with the Republican response.
+And James Fallows of The Atlantic joins us, as he does most Saturdays.
+Hi there, Jim.

 JAMES FALLOWS: Hello, Jacki.